Botz-Nithish/Botz-OilRig_Heist/README.md

    - Restart or start your server to load the script.

 ---
+## Things to be considered
+This Script can be used in any oilrigs you just need to adjust the coords accordingly Things to acknowledge when adjusting it to your oilrig:
+-> You need to create a outline of your oil rig and enter it in the client (Line 221).
+This is because i have setup the script so that the bot will spawn when you enter the oil so the outline of oil rig is essential
+-> You need to setup the location of where you should be teleported to when you die in the oilrig

+---
 ## Configuration
 Edit the configuration file (`config.lua`) to customize the script to your server's needs:
 - Dealer locations.